apisnetworks/apiscp-docs/docs/PROGRAMMING.md

 # Basics

-apnscp is designed to be flexible and fast.
-Because apnscp cannot exist without a broker (apnscpd) to transfer critical unprivileged code to privileged backend tasks, a critical choke also exists between this transfer (`$this->query('method', $args)`).
+ApisCP is designed to be flexible and fast.
+Because ApisCP cannot exist without a broker (apnscpd) to transfer critical unprivileged code to privileged backend tasks, a critical choke also exists between this transfer (`$this->query('method', $args)`).
 Backend methods are designed to be thin.
 Make your frontend however you want, but inversely proportion complexity to backend calls as they bear the brunt of the logic and each backend roundtrip costs 0.1 ms when session resumption can be used.
 Without resumption each request is 6x slower.

 ## Invocation flow

-apnscp is partitioned into 2 components: an unprivileged frontend (typically runs as user "nobody") and a privileged backend that runs as root.
+ApisCP is partitioned into 2 components: an unprivileged frontend (typically runs as user "nobody") and a privileged backend that runs as root.
 Methods can traverse to the backend using a special method, `query(method, arg1, arg2, argn...)`, part of `Module_Skeleton`.

 `query()` bundles the parcel along with session identifier.